dkryadav/LiniearRegression/README.md

 Linear regression is a supervised learining algorithm used when target / dependent variable continues real number.
 It establishes relationship between dependent variable  y  and one or more independent variable  x  using best fit line.
 It work on the principle of ordinary least square  (OLS)  / Mean square errror  (MSE) .
 In statistics ols is method to estimated unkown parameter of linear regression function, it's goal is to minimize sum of square difference between observed dependent variable in the given data set and those predicted by linear regression fuction.

-We will use  xixi  to denote the independent variable and  yiyi  to denote dependent variable.
+We will use  xi  to denote the independent variable and  yiyi  to denote dependent variable.
 A pair of  (xi,yi)(xi,yi)  is called training example.
 The subscripe  ii  in the notation is simply index into the training set.
 We have  mm  training example then  i=1,2,3,...mi=1,2,3,...m .

 The goal of supervised learning is to learn a hypothesis function  hh , for a given training set that can used to estimate  yy  based on  xx .
 So hypothesis fuction represented as